9 Reasons Your Dachshund is Peeing in the House

 1) Your Dachshund is not fully potty trained

-Your Dachshund may be peeing on the floor because they aren’t potty trained yet.
+Your Dachshund may be peeing on the floor because they aren’t fully potty trained yet.

 This is, of course, is the most common in puppies who still have a lot to learn about expectations and appropriate places to relieve themselves.